 Following law school, he worked as a law clerk for the Honorable Albert J. Engel in the U.S. Court of Appeals for the Sixth Circuit.

 Brian is admitted to practice in Michigan and Ohio.

 - Negotiated with IRS National Office to obtain favorable IRS determination letter for cash balance plan without conceding on $60 million issue

-- Provided litigation support and analysis to lump sum defined benefit plan litigation, which litigator valued at $10 million
+- Provided litigation support and analysis for lump sum defined benefit plan litigation, which litigator valued at $10 million

-- Reviewed and negotiated side letters for $100s of millions of private hedge fund investments by ERISA pension plans, including comments that led to restructuring of the funds to address ERISA concerns
+- Reviewed and negotiated side letters for $100s of millions of private equity fund investments by ERISA pension plans, including comments that led to restructuring of funds to address ERISA concerns

 - Extraordinary service and judgment for every day matters, including: (i) drafting pension and 401(k) plan documents, summary plan descriptions, participant communications and claim denials, (ii) preparing regulatory submissions including IRS determination letter filings, private letter ruling requests, and EPCRS submissions, (iii) counseling on pension and 401(k) plan corrections, (v) advising on fiduciary and prohibited transaction matters, and (iv) counseling clients on Internal Revenue Code and ERISA aspects of employer stock contributions to defined benefit plans, lump sum windows and de-risking pension investments.

 - “DOL Issues Much-Anticipated Retirement Plan Cybersecurity Guidance,” Thompson Hine Employee Benefits & Executive Compensation Update, April 2021

 - “American Rescue Plan Act: Impact on Employers and Employees,” Thompson Hine COVID-19 Update, March 10, 2021